Mardi Himal Trek

 Loss:2,410 m

-Altitude Table for 7 day Mardi Himal Trek Itinerary:
+Altitude Table for 7-day Mardi Himal Trek Itinerary:

 The seven-day Mardi Himal trek is perfect for trekkers who want to explore all the villages in the lower Mardi Himal region.
 The small villages like Aastam, Sidhing, Kalimati, Lwang, and Lumre offer the typical Nepali cultures and days of the villagers in the semi-rural lifestyle.